kryllyxofficial01/benji/README.md

-# server-manager-daemon
+# server-manager

-daemon to handle connections between devices on a server
+meant to handle connections between various devices on my server, either windows or linux